33 Newsletter Ideas & Examples to Engage Your Readers in 2025

 Weekly newsletter from Ahrefs

-2. Share a how-to article or blog post
+2. Share how-to guides or blog posts

-How-to guides are ideal for ecommerce brands
+How-to guides are ideal for any ecommerce business.

 How-to guide newsletter example from Methodical Coffee